Kaopiz/KProgressHUD/README.md

 hud.setProgress(90);
 ```

-Alternatively, you can create a custom view and pass to the HUD to display it.
+You can also create a custom view to be displayed.
 ```java
 ImageView imageView = new ImageView(this);
 imageView.setBackgroundResource(R.drawable.spin_animation);